Wlodarski/DR-Altimeter/INSTALL.md

 #### Chromedriver.exe

-If you encounter problems with the provided Chromedriver, download another version from [Chromium.org](https://chromedriver.chromium.org/downloads) ~~or [Google's repository](https://chromedriver.storage.googleapis.com/index.html)~~.
+If you encounter problems with the provided Chromedriver, download another version from [Chromium.org](https://chromedriver.chromium.org/downloads).
 Choose one that matches your current Chrome browser version to ensure compatibility.

 |[Back to README.md](README.md#Installation)|